snist-git/javamid2/README.md

 List of Programs :

+## w51.java
+Write a Java Program to check if a string is a palindrome.

 ## w53.java
 Write a Java Program to print the number of words in a piece of text, in a text file.